-150 companies of Central Forces to help UP conduct fair polls
+150 Companies Of Central Forces To Help UP Conduct Fair Polls

-New Delhi, Jan 8 (IANS) Ahead of upcoming Uttar Pradesh assembly elections, the Centre is providing 150 companies of Central Armed Police Force to the state to avoid any untoward incidents.
-The Centre doesn't want that any untoward incident take place during the polls.
+New Delhi: Ahead of upcoming Uttar Pradesh assembly elections, the Centre is providing 150 companies of Central Armed Police Force to the state to avoid any untoward incidents.
+The Centre doesn’t want that any untoward incident take place during the polls.
 They are not leaving any stone unturned to provide maximum security to the state.

-The poll panel on Saturday announced polling to take place in UP in six phases -- from February 10 till March 7 and the votes will be counted on March 10.
+The poll panel on Saturday announced polling to take place in UP in 7 phases — from February 10 till March 7 and the votes will be counted on March 10.

 Uttar Pradesh would vote on February 10, 14, 20, 23 and March 3 and 7, Chief Election Commissioner Sudhir Chandra announced.